[latexpage]

 The first simplification, owing to the variables being Gaussian, is a well-known result by Dempster [Demp72],

-element.
-Thus, the problem of evaluating the likelihood of a graph becomes the problem of evaluating the likelihood of a covariance that satisfies the corresponding pattern of 0’s in
+In other words, X_i and X_j are independent, conditionally on all other variables, when the inverse covariance matrix has a 0 in the i,j^\text{th} element.
+Thus, the problem of evaluating the likelihood of a graph becomes the problem of evaluating the likelihood of a covariance that satisfies the corresponding pattern of 0’s in \Sigma^{-1}.

-where are the parameters of the hyper- inverse Wishart distribution; the conjugate prior for the covariance parameters of a Gaussian distribution that obeys the conditional independence laws defined by the graph.
+where (b, D) are the parameters of the hyper- inverse Wishart distribution; the conjugate prior for the covariance parameters of a Gaussian distribution that obeys the conditional independence laws defined by the graph.
 This dramatically reduces the complexity since operations need only be performed on covariance matrices that are the size of the cliques and separators, and not on the full dimensionality of the observations.

 The snag that kept [TFF15] from using [CS09] more or less out of the box is that time series do not have independent observations, except in the trivial case (negating any simplification afforded by assumption (2), in the above list).
 Thus, the likelihood over times series does not factorize over observations, thereby requiring us to contend with potentially very large covariance matrices.
 The key insight that [TFF15] made is that moving to the Fourier domain allowed them to make use of the Whittle approximation, which states that Fourier coefficients of stationary times series are asymptotically independent.
-This is a clever trick that allowed [TFF15] to operate as if the observations (now indexed by frequency rather than time) were independent.
+This is a clever trick that allowed [TFF15] to operate as if the observations d (now indexed by frequency rather than time) were independent.
 The one wrinkle is that the observations were now complex.

-The complex likelihood required [TFF15] to derive a new hyper-Markov conjugate prior over the covariance matrices (or rather, spectral density matrics ), following the work of [DaLa93].
+The complex likelihood required [TFF15] to derive a new hyper-Markov conjugate prior over the covariance matrices (or rather, spectral density matrics S), following the work of [DaLa93].
 The result was a complex generalization of the hyper- inverse Wishart distribution, aptly named, the “hyper- complex inverse Wishart” (the “hyper-” part denotes that the prior obeys conditional independence laws that are specified by the graph).

-After specifying the prior over the spectral densities, [TFF15] specify a hyperprior over the graph, which determines the number of edges .
-They also go further in placing a Beta
+After specifying the prior over the spectral densities, [TFF15] specify a hyperprior over the graph, which determines the number of edges k.
+They also go further in placing a Beta (a,b) prior over the probability of an edge.
+The full graphical model is schematized in the left panel below.

-It turns out you can marginalize out both the probability of edges and the spectral density of cliques and separators so that the final model is greatly simplified (right panel above) while still having the flexibility of a proper Bayesian formulation.
+It turns out you can marginalize out both the probability of edges r and the spectral density of cliques and separators so that the final model is greatly simplified (right panel above) while still having the flexibility of a proper Bayesian formulation.

 You can check out the analysis results for yourselves but I think that they look pretty awesome and make a great argument in favor of their approach.